-Then there is the intensive process of egg-laying itself.
+Regardless of the housing system, all modern hens are subject to the intensive process of egg-laying itself.
 Through breeding, each hen is programmed to lay an average of 250 eggs per year – a huge, unnatural amount that quickly depletes the hen’s supply of calcium and often causes fatal liver disorders.
 After as little as a year in egg production, a hen is considered “spent” and is sent to slaughter to be used in low-grade chicken products.

 Finally, like the male “veal calves” who are born as a by-product of the dairy industry, male chicks who are hatched by the millions in the process of breeding more laying hens are economically useless to the industry, and are disposed of in the cheapest way possible.
-This could mean being put into garbage bags while still alive and left to suffocate or starve, or thrown in a woodchipper.
+This could mean being put into garbage bags while still alive and left to suffocate or starve, or thrown into a woodchipper.

 - Why Should We Care?